JW-1211/G03Final/README.md

 ---

 ## Grammar

-## Grammar

-- **Past tense video:** conceptual explanation video about past tense
+- **Past tense video:** Conceptual explanation video about past tense
-- **Understanding Past tense:** explains the concept of past tense and how to create regular past tenses, followed by a table of 30 basic irregular past tenses, including irregular past tenses presented in the text.
+- **Understanding Past tense:** Explains the concept of past tense and how to create regular past tenses, followed by a table of 30 basic irregular past tenses, including irregular past tenses presented in the text.
 And the final table shows a total of eight past tenses presented in the story.
-- **Pronunciation Pracice:** students can practice by listening to the pronunciation of each of the regular and irregular past tenses.
+- **Pronunciation Pracice:** Students can practice by listening to the pronunciation of each of the regular and irregular past tenses.
-- **Regular verb quiz and Irregular verb quiz:** students can listen to the pronunciation of each past tense they've learned and enter words to create and memorize past tenses on their own.
+- **Regular verb quiz and Irregular verb quiz:** Students can listen to the pronunciation of each past tense they've learned and enter words to create and memorize past tenses on their own.
 ---

 ## Thinking beyond